Your online survey is written, programmed, and ready to go - but before sending it into fieldwork, have you properly tested it?

-This is a big piece to online survey testing and is an importance piece to a future step as well (Step 9).
+This is a big piece of online survey testing and is an important piece to a future step as well (Step 9).
 For the purposes of this step, review all programmed survey routing question by question.

 To clarify I am referring to the actual online survey program coding.
 Oftentimes, market research professionals will notice mistakes here before actually testing the survey online.

 During this step, also check to make sure question options like randomization of responses, inverse responses, etc. are accurate.

 Ensuring accurate routing is key

 This is another quick and easy step.
 After programming, the online survey re-read all questions and answers to ensure there are no spelling and grammatical errors.

 It'd be a drag to pause fieldwork to make a simple fix like this!

 Another important survey testing tip is to watch out for inconsistent elements of the survey like scales or phrasing that might affect the data.
 It goes a long way to minimize inconsistencies.

 For example, scales for similar questions should have consistent labels at each end.
 You wouldn’t want a survey that features a satisfaction scale that goes from “Not at all satisfied” to Very satisfied” and another that goes from “Not at all satisfied” to “Extremely satisfied.”

 You also want to make sure the scale labels match what the question is asking (i.e., not measuring satisfaction with an importance scale).
 It may seem obvious, but programming mistakes can happen to even the best researchers!